How To Do a CMA

 What is a CMA?

-A CMA stands for competitive market analysis.
+A CMA stands for comparative market analysis.
 It analyzes similar properties and compares them to a subject property to determine the estimated value.

 How do you calculate a CMA?